Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry: Contents

-Though it discusses the minutiae of Masonic ritual at length, it is written so as not to unveil the Masonic secrets.
-Ritual motions and objects are named and elaborated upon, but not described.
+Though the text does not explicitly describe Masonic ritual it offers a context by which they can be better appreciated.
 In his allocution of 1947, Pike's successor, Grand Commander John Henry Cowles, noted that some Masonic publications had used large extracts from the text, which practice he sought to curtail by adding the following words to the title page: 'Esoteric Book, for Scottish Rite use only; to be Returned upon Withdrawal or Death of Recipient' (Transactions of the Supreme Council, 33°, S.J.
 (1947), p.
 38).
 Although Morals and Dogma is an esoteric book, it was not a secret one; Pike's original preface was clear that any Mason could own the book, but only Scottish Rite Masons would be encouraged to own one.

-There are 32 chapters (1 per degree in the masonic ranks of the southern jurisdiction, the 33° being the only exception), These chapters generally consist of comparative religion, philosophy, comparative etymologies, symbolism, and numerology.
+There are 32 chapters, one for each of the degrees in the Southern Jurisdiction, except for the 33°.
+These chapters generally consist of comparative religion, philosophy, comparative etymologies, symbolism, and numerology.
 The primary themes are the "Secrets" or the "Great Mysteries" and their symbolism and rituals.
 It is stated that nothing in the book is meant to unveil any of the secrets of Freemasonry but to simply hint or shed light.
-An emphasis on religious and cultural tolerance is shown throughout the work, emphasizing that the root of all religions is the same (according with the Prisca Theologia doctrine).
-These common traits and symbols in all religions are explained in detail, beginning with the Orphic Egg or Cosmic Egg, and then moving towards ancient Egyptian, Phoenician, Buddhist, and Hindu texts, and the Abrahamic religions.
+An emphasis on religious and cultural tolerance is shown throughout the work, emphasizing that religions strive to enlighten mankind and encourage a belief in the something greater.
+By comparing and contrasting religious beliefs and practices, Pike's compilation is similar to James G. Frazer's The Golden Bough, and fits within the broader context of cultural anthropology.
+Pike, who was a Christian, avoids synchrotism.
+He rather saw similarities in religion as a means for mutual understanding and fostering brotherhood.

-A copy of Morals and Dogma was given to every new member of the Southern Jurisdiction from the early 1900s until 1969 (although some local Scottish Rite bodies offered copies through the mid-1970s), when it was deemed "too advanced to be helpful to the new Scottish Rite member."
-In 1974 it was initially replaced by Clausen's Commentaries on Morals and Dogma, written by Henry Clausen, 33°, Sovereign Grand Commander, which in 1988 was itself replaced by A Bridge To Light, by Rex Hutchens, 33°, G∴C∴, which book continues to be given to initiates into the Scottish Rite in the Southern Jurisdiction.
-With the release of the authorized edition of 2011, Morals and Dogma is once more being given to new Scottish Rite Masons in the Southern Jurisdiction, and all restrictions on sales to the general public have been removed.
+A copy of Morals and Dogma was given to new members of the Southern Jurisdiction from the early 1900s until the mid-1970s.
+In 1974, it was replaced by Clausen's Commentaries on Morals and Dogma, written by Henry Clausen, 33°, Sovereign Grand Commander, which in 1988 was itself replaced by A Bridge To Light, by Rex Hutchens, 33°, G∴C∴, which book continues to be available to initiates into the Scottish Rite in the Southern Jurisdiction.
+With the release of the authorized edition of 2011, Morals and Dogma is once more being given to new Scottish Rite Masons in the Southern Jurisdiction.

-During Pike's lifetime the Northern Jurisdiction based many of their degrees upon Pike's rituals, although they subsequently revised them many times, and never presented initiates with Morals and Dogma, nor any of the subsequent commentaries.
+During Pike's lifetime the Northern Masonic Jurisdiction based many of their degrees upon Pike's rituals, although they subsequently revised them many times, and never presented initiates with Morals and Dogma, nor any of the subsequent commentaries.